WoltLab/docs.woltlab.com/docs/migration/wsc54/libraries.md

 Refer to [WoltLab/WCF#4345](https://github.com/WoltLab/WCF/pull/4345) and the [scssphp releases](https://github.com/scssphp/scssphp/releases) for details.

+## Emogrifier / CSS Inliner

+The Emogrifier library was updated from version 5.0 to 6.0.

 ## CodeMirror

 CodeMirror, the code editor we use for editing templates and SCSS, for example, has been updated to version 5.61.1 and we now also deliver all supported languages/modes.